Ever After (Marianas Trench album): Storyline

-Ever After is a concept album, (as was Masterpiece Theatre).
+Ever After is a concept album based around a fairytale concept.
+Ayley described it as a "Tim Burton kind of story."
 In addition to the fact that there is no pause between the tracks, Ever After also has a storyline told through the album's songs as well as its booklet.
 The story tells of a fictionalized Josh Ramsay and his adventures in the fantasy kingdom of Toyland.